ChengKang520/inhibited-lora/README.md

 ## Reproduction

-This repository is a tutorial for finetuning LLMs with InA on Alpaca datasets!
+This repository is a tutorial for finetuning LMs and LLMs with InA on GLUE, SquAD datasets!
 So here's how to reproduce:

 ## Installation